holarchyclub/discussions/README.md

 Come find out what we are up to and join in the conversation!

 The forum is in the tab labeled "Discussions" up above ^^^

+Our rules are listed in "community-guidelines" within this repository